Bachelor's Program

 Study Plan

-You can find the study plan - as well as the older versions - on the Liberal Arts and Humanities program website.
+You can find the study plan on the Liberal Arts and Humanities program website.

 You can find courses that are currently offered and taught as part of the Liberal Arts and Humanities program in our Student Information System.
 You can also find all of the Faculty courses (Bachelor's and Master's alike) taught in English via this link.
 Keep in mind that course offer is subject to change based on teacher availability, student demand, and other factors.